rosettatype/hyperglot/README.md

 ## Authors and contributors

 The Hyperglot database and tools were originally developed by [Rosetta](http://rosettatype.com), world typography specialists, publishers, and makers of original fonts addressing the needs of global typography.

-Our goal is to enable people to read better in their native languages.
+So far, the tool development has been supported by Rosetta, Antonio Cavedoni (@verbosus), and we are applying for more funding.
+You can also [sponsor Hyperglot via GitHub](https://github.com/sponsors/rosettatype).

 Main contributors, so far: